MobileRobots/ros-arnl/README.md

 Planned but not yet implemented:
   * move_base current_goal
   * status message containing mode, status, and detailed status (from ArNetworking server)

+The rosarnl node dosen't provide map data or a map reference frame.
+This may be added in the future.

 `move_base`-compatible actionlib interface
 ------------------------------------------